andrewnzrv/m1-game/README.md

 # Star Rickpocalypse

 This is a browser-based space shooter inspired by 'Rick and Morty'.

-It is built with HTML, CSS, JavaScript, DOM manipulation, and Object-Oriented Programming (OOP).
+It is built with:
+- HTML
+- CSS
+- JavaScript
+- DOM manipulation
+- Object-Oriented Programming (OOP)

 ## How to play
 - Use your mouse to fly around warheads